-Mission: We’re working to deliver the highest quality solutions to our customers at the lowest possible cost.
-And we’re working to fuel economic development, scientific research and technology innovation throughout the country.
+Mission: We’re working to deliver the highest quality solutions to our customers at the lowest possible cost, while fueling economic development, scientific research and technology innovation throughout the country.

-I applied online.
-The process took 7 weeks.
-I interviewed at BAE Systems USA (Merrimack, NH (US)) in January 2017.
+I applied through a recruiter.
+The process took 1 day.
+I interviewed at BAE Systems USA (Guildford, England) in January 2015.